Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilemaps.md

 ## Creating LayeredTileMap layers

-As of Godot 4.0, you can place several *layers* in a single LayeredTileMap node.
+As of Pandemonium 4.0, you can place several *layers* in a single LayeredTileMap node.
 For example, this allows you to distinguish foreground tiles from background tiles for better organization.
 You can place one tile per layer at a given location, which allows you to overlap several tiles together if you have more than one layer.